PaulStoffregen/WS2812Capture/readme.md

 # Capture and Analyze Timing of WS2812 LED Data

 WS2812Capture is a Teensy 4.x library which can capture and analyze WS2812 LED data.
-It's primary purpose is to verify the correctness timing used by other libraries which transmit data to WS2812 addressable LEDs.
+It's primary purpose is to verify the correctness of timing used by other libraries which transmit data to WS2812 addressable LEDs.

 ![Screenshot with timing numbers overlaid with photo of 8 LEDs and 2 Teensy boards](docs/eightleds.png)